taowen/vite-howto/packages/DYNAMIC-LINKING/hybrid-npm-package/README.md

 "dev:test": "pnpm jest --watchAll --roots=dist/lib"
 ```

+`run-p` is provided by npm-run-all to run several commands in parallel.
 Because tsc and jest both live in memory, the re-compilation process is very fast.

 ### two tsconfig.json